The Zoo of Opers and Dualities: Introduction

 where $g_i(z), \Lambda_i(z)$ are rational functions.
 The condition that $A$ has regular singularities means that $\{\Lambda_i(v)\}_{i=1,\dots, r}$ are polynomials.
 The zero monodromy condition and double pole singularity at infinity are modified to the condition that the $(^LG,q)$-oper connection is gauge equivalent to $Z\in ^L\!\!H$, i.e. $A(v)=U(q v)ZU(v)^{-1}$.

+For a q-oper connection $A(v)$ we can associate a difference equation $f(qv)=A(v)f(v)$ which is a q-difference analogue of ordinary differential equations which arise in the study of opers.

-Applying certain mild non-degeneracy conditions on the corresponding objects, we proved \cite{Frenkel:2020,Koroteev:2021wl} that there is a one-to-one correspondence between nondegenerate $Z$-twisted Miura $(^L G,q)$-opers with regular singularities and the nondegenerate polynomial solutions of the $QQ$-systems (\ref{qq-system}) for a specific choice of parameters $\{b_{ij}^k\}$, associated with Lie algebra $\mathfrak{g}$.
+Assuming certain mild non-degeneracy conditions on the corresponding objects, we proved \cite{Frenkel:2020,KoroteevZeitlinCrelle} that there is a one-to-one correspondence between nondegenerate $Z$-twisted Miura $(^L G,q)$-opers with regular singularities and the nondegenerate polynomial solutions of the $QQ$-systems (\ref{qq-system}) for a specific choice of parameters $\{b_{ij}^k\}$, associated with Lie algebra $\mathfrak{g}$.

-In the case of simply-laced $\mathfrak{g}$, the $QQ$-systems from \cite{Frenkel:2020} are equivalent to standard Bethe ansatz equations.
+In the case of simply-laced $\mathfrak{g}$, the $QQ$-systems from \cite{Frenkel:2020} are equivalent to standard Bethe Ansatz equations.
 However, the non-simply laced case is more involved (see the discussion in \cite{Frenkel:2020} and in \cite{Frenkel:2021vv}).
-In particular, given the relationship between the $QQ$-systems and the Bethe ansatz equations, one obtains the correspondence between the space of functions on $Z$-twisted $(^LG,q)$-opers with regular singularities as quantum cohomology/quantum K-theory ring on the corresponding quivers of ADE type.
+In particular, given the relationship between the $QQ$-systems and the Bethe Ansatz equations, one obtains the correspondence between the space of functions on $Z$-twisted $(^LG,q)$-opers with regular singularities as quantum cohomology/quantum K-theory ring on the corresponding quivers of ADE type.

-A key idea of \cite{Koroteev:2021wl}, which allows proving the theorem above in full, following the partial result in \cite{Frenkel:2020} (which uses the intermediate object called the Miura-Pl\"ucker oper and heavy non-degeneracy conditions) is to introduce the notion of $(^LG,q)$-Wronskian: the generalization of the $q$-difference version of the Wronskian matrix, which was previously used to define $(SL(r+1),q)$-opers via associated bundles \cite{KSZ}. $(^LG,q)$-Wronskians are the meromorphic sections of $^LG$-bundle on the projective line, which satisfy a certain $q$-difference equation.
-We establish a one-to-one correspondence between $(^LG,q)$-opers and $(^LG,q)$-Wronskians in \cite{Koroteev:2021wl}.
-The elements of the $QQ$-system are identified with the certain {\it generalized minors} of Berenstein, Fomin, and Zelevinsky \cite{Berenstein_1997,BERENSTEIN199649,FZ} of the $(^LG,q)$-generalized Wronskian, while the equations of the $QQ$-system emerge as the relations between the generalized minors discovered in \cite{FZ} being a part of the cluster structures in the double Bruhat cells.
+A key idea of \cite{KoroteevZeitlinCrelle}, which allows proving the theorem above in full, following the partial result in \cite{Frenkel:2020} (which uses the intermediate object called the Miura-Pl\"ucker oper and heavy non-degeneracy conditions) is to introduce the notion of $(^LG,q)$-Wronskian: the generalization of the $q$-difference version of the Wronskian matrix, which was previously used to define $(SL(r+1),q)$-opers via associated bundles \cite{KSZ}. $(^LG,q)$-Wronskians are the meromorphic sections of an $^LG$-bundle on the projective line, which satisfy a certain $q$-difference equation.
+We establish a one-to-one correspondence between $(^LG,q)$-opers and $(^LG,q)$-Wronskians in \cite{KoroteevZeitlinCrelle}.
+The elements of the $QQ$-system are identified with the certain {\it generalized minors} of Berenstein, Fomin, and Zelevinsky \cite{Berenstein_1997,BERENSTEIN199649,FZ} of the $(^LG,q)$-generalized Wronskian, while the equations of the $QQ$-system emerge as the relations between the generalized minors discovered in \cite{FZ} which appear in the study of double Bruhat cells in the combinatorial context of cluster algebras.